 RNZAOC stable belt

-There is much photographic evidence of RNZAOC officers and soldiers in Singapore unofficially wearing British (Single locket) and Malaysian (multi tongue leather buckle) Ordnance Corps stable Belts during the 1970-72 period.
-The RNZAOC would initially discuss introducing stable Belts in 1969, with approval for the RNZAOC stable belt granted in 1972.
+There is much photographic evidence of RNZAOC officers and soldiers in Singapore unofficially wearing British (Single locket) and Malaysian (multi tongue leather buckle) Ordnance Corps stable belts during the 1970-72 period.
+The RNZAOC would initially discuss introducing stable belts in 1969.
+However at the time, the available orders of dress did not provide much opportunity to wear a Stable belt and the preference of the RNZAOC was to adopt a coloured Lanyard.
+Approval for a Lanyard was not granted so the Director of Ordnance Services placed a submission to the Amry Dress Committee on 4 April 1972 requesting authority for the RNZAOC to adopt a stable belt.
+Permission was granted as a result of the Army Dress Committee 4 April 1972 meeting.
 The RNZAOC Belt would be the same pattern as the RAOC belt but would have a rectangular chrome plate mounted with RNZAOC Badge.

 RNZEME stable belt